 At night, the Purple Martins take flight!
 Each summer the skies over Bomb Island on Lake Murray come to life as the Purple Martins arrive for their summer vacation.
 It is estimated that more than one million birds venture north for the summer and roost on the island, giving spectators a rare look at one of nature’s true phenomenons.
 This sanctuary provides the ideal layover for Purple Martins as they make the long journey south to their winter home in South America.
 This sanctuary remains the largest roosting site in North America.

-Time of day?
-In the evening.
-The birds funnel in starting about 30-45 minutes before sunset, but will be flying in until dark.
-From 7:00pm-9:15pm is the best time to be there in mid-July.
-In the morning, the birds begin leaving the island as soon as there is any light in the sky.
-Plan to be there from 5:30am-7:00am.
+Late June through the beginning of August, is the best time to view the phenomenon with the number of birds peaking in mid-late July.
+The birds are visible at two times during the day – in the morning and evening.
 It has been recorded that when the birds leave in the morning, it is like an explosion and the local weather radar has said the image is larger than Hurricane Hugo was in 1989.

 Where Is This Phenomenon Located?